on mischaracterizing the criticism of art

 taylor swift

-now, her saying she’s a narcissist is likely meant as a witty confession about ego and self-loathing — and at first glance, harmless. but this flirts with a psychological term that actually describes real patterns of manipulation and emotional abuse. many listeners, especially younger ones with limited knowledge, might repeat it never understanding the term’s gravity, even in their own lives. so in a way, it risks trivializing a serious dynamic many people have suffered under. this is where oppositional or negotiated reading can become useful. words from pop culture travel, and it’s important to learn how they teach audiences what to normalize or mock.
+now, her saying she’s a narcissist is likely meant as a witty confession about ego and self-loathing — and at first glance, harmless. but this flirts with a psychological term that actually describes real patterns of manipulation and emotional abuse.

-art is extremely important. it influences how people form ideals of social class, gender, justice, morality. so, caustic or not, criticism helps reveal the contradictions and social truths embedded in art. it does not need to be mean-spirited (although i concede that plenty of people are in fact mean). but a true purveyor of art compares, contrasts, connects — traces effect. even outright “hating” taylor swift’s album can teach us something, if we articulate why — let’s say, through feminist music theory, class analysis, narrative analysis, for example. we can learn so much about contemporary music if we do this. so criticism is what keeps those horizons shifting and helps society recalibrate meaning as our values evolve.
+caustic or not, criticism helps reveal the contradictions and social truths embedded in art. it does not need to be mean-spirited (although i concede that plenty of people are). but a true purveyor of art compares, contrasts, connects — traces effect.

 “just don’t watch it”

-if we love an artist’s work so much, why are we afraid to open it up to scrutiny? are we worried that if someone dislikes what we love, they’re somehow disliking us? they aren’t. they just don’t like the album. if this is the reason, we really should stop folding an artist or their work into our own identity — when we don’t even know the artist personally. we may not even like them if we did. (think ellen degeneres — one friend of mine developed a stomach ulcer working for her team after being a long-time fan.)
+we must not fold an artist or their work into our identity — when we don’t know the artist. we may not like them if we did. (think ellen degeneres — a friend of mine developed a stomach ulcer working for her team after being a long-time fan.)

 “why does it need to be perfect, why can’t it just be fun”

-lastly, is fun really a shield for everything? bell hooks and angela mcrobbie have both written about how “fun feminism” or “pop feminism” often masks regressive messages under irony. take emerald fennell’s films: i’ve never liked them and i can tell you in great details why — for one, she is great at hiding ethical incoherence with style and exposition. i’m not bothered by any latent conservatism or classism that might be in her work so much as by her formula of “here’s a list of Crazy Things Happening” passed off as art. critics should always ask: fun for whom? fun at whose expense? fun toward what end?
+i’ve never liked them and i can tell you in details why. for one, she is great at hiding ethical incoherence with style and exposition. i’m not bothered by any latent conservatism or classism that might be in her work so much as by her formula of “here’s a list of Crazy Things Happening” passed off as art.

 “you’re talking about her — she’s already won.”

-this is a very common fallacy — as provoking discourse does not mean artistic success. the idea that “starting a conversation” equals victory — no matter the substance of that conversation — bears no logic or philosophical truth. in fact, in media studies, this is known as the “discourse fallacy”: mistaking attention for merit. “starting a discourse” can just mean you’ve made something polarizing, not profound. so controversy is not the same as meaning. to put it bluntly: if all that matters is “we’re talking about it,” then we’d have to call every propaganda film and every viral scandal a masterpiece.
+the idea that “starting a conversation” equals victory — no matter the substance of that conversation — bears no philosophical truth. in fact, in media studies, this is known as the “discourse fallacy”: mistaking attention for merit.

 hate, actually